How Wasp Control is Done

 £50 additional charge on all night jobs (night job is considered between 8 pm and 5 am appointment time).

 T&C and Minimum call out charges apply.
 When we calculate the price, we also take into consideration the area's dimensions and the time of the appointment.
 All prices and deals are valid for areas within M25.
 Congestion charges are excluded (when applicable).
 Note that prices may vary for areas outside of M25, call in for more details on your location.

-Here is why you should leave the wasp hive to Fantastic Pest Control
+Here is why you should leave the treatment of wasp nests to us

-There are no special precautions you need to take prior to the treatment.
-However, make sure to double-check that what you have in your backyard or in your home is indeed a wasp’s nest and not a beehive, otherwise, the service needs to be done by a local beekeeper!
-If you are not sure the technicians can come and check for you.
-In case you are truly dealing with wasps, they can proceed to treatment.
-One key thing that you need to remember is to keep your distance and if you see wasps storming out of the nest and grouping together, it means you are too close and should get out of there as soon as possible.
+Make sure that what you are dealing with is a wasp’s nest, not a beehive, otherwise, the service needs to be done by a local beekeeper!
+However, it is perfectly fine if you are not sure, the professionals will establish that for you.
+In case you are truly dealing with wasps, they can proceed with treatment.
+Remember to keep your distance and if you see wasps storming out of the nest and grouping together, it means you are too close and should get out of there as soon as possible.

 Frequently asked questions

 Q: How do I change my appointment for another day, if I need to?

 A: Just log into your Fantastic account, go to the dashboard section and reschedule your booking from there.
 If you haven’t got an account, it’ll take you a minute or two to register and create one.

 Q: How about getting a special deal on my wasp control service?

 A: Well, of course, you can pay less for your service.
 Just join our loyal clients - the valued members of the Fantastic Club and never turn back!
 You’ll be eligible for discounts on all services for a year and get tonnes of other benefits, as well.